How to Respond to Online Reviews

 Online reviews often shed light on what you’re doing right, what you’re doing wrong, and what you can improve on.
 If a reviewer points out a specific problem that was responsible for making the customer experience unsatisfactory, then tailor your response to show you’re addressing this problem—that you’re “on it”.
 By doing so, you can reassure the reviewer (as well as other potential customers) that your business values feedback, and that you care about making the experience better next time.

-Chris Campbell is the Chief Tracking Officer of Review Trackers, a leading online review monitoring platform for local businesses looking to manage customer reviews from sites like Yelp, Google+ Local, Foursquare, TripAdvisor, and Urbanspoon, among others.
+Chris Campbell is the Chief Tracking Officer of Review Trackers, a leading online review management and reputation monitoring platform for local businesses looking to manage and analyze customer reviews from sites like Yelp, Google+ Local, Foursquare, TripAdvisor, and Urbanspoon, among others.